-NOTICE OF 2021 ANNUAL MEETING OF SHAREHOLDERS
+NOTICE OF 2022 ANNUAL AND SPECIAL MEETING OF SHAREHOLDERS

-Montréal, Québec, November 18, 2021
+Montréal, Québec, December 1, 2022

-Notice is hereby given that an annual meeting of shareholders (the "Meeting") of Goodfood Market Corp. (the "Company") will be held on Tuesday, January 18, 2022, at 10:00 a.m.
+Notice is hereby given that an annual and special meeting of shareholders (the "Meeting") of Goodfood Market Corp. (the "Company") will be held on Tuesday, January 17, 2023, at 10:00 a.m.
 (Montréal time).

-This year, to mitigate risks to the health and safety of our communities, shareholders, employees and other stakeholders related to the COVID-19 pandemic, and unless we advise otherwise by way of press release and on our website (https://www.makegoodfood.ca/en/investisseurs), we will hold our Meeting in a virtual only format, which will be conducted via live audio webcast at https://web.lumiagm.com/233896596.
-Shareholders will have an equal opportunity to participate at the Meeting online regardless of their geographic location.
+We will hold our Meeting in a virtual only format, which will be conducted via live audio webcast at https://virtual-meetings.tsxtrust.com/1418.
+Shareholders will have an equal opportunity to participate in the Meeting online regardless of their geographic location.